The monodromy of families of subvarieties on abelian varieties: From representations to geometry

 \begin{definition} We denote by $d \ge 1$ the smallest positive integer with $d\cdot \tilde{\sfX} \subset \sfX$. \end{definition}

 The multiplication by $d$ then gives a morphism $[d]\colon \tilde{\sfX} \to \sfX$, and we have a commutative diagram

 where the top row is the $d$-th Adams operation $\Psi_d: \R(G^\circ) \to \R(G^\circ)$.
-Even though the universal cover $\tilde{G}$ might not be realized as the Tannaka group of a perverse sheaf, we can relate its representations to clean cycles as follows:
+Even though the universal cover $\tilde{G}$ might not be realized as the Tannaka group of a perverse sheaf, we can relate its representations to clean cycles as follows (here we say that a statement holds for a \emph{very general} point of $\bbP_A(\bbC)$ if it holds for all points outside a countable union of proper subvarieties):

 \begin{theorem} Let $m, d\ge 1$ be as above. \begin{enumerate} \item The following diagram of ring homomorphisms is commutative:

 \item For very general $v\in \bbP_A(\bbC)$, there is a group homomorphism $\varphi_v\colon \sfX\to A(\bbC)$ such that the following diagram commutes: